w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 ### Error API

-In order to use the Error API:
+To use the Error API:

 * Enable the experimental feature `FedCmError` in `chrome://flags`.
 * Provide an `error` in the id assertion endpoint instead of a `token`: